semlix/semlix/docs/source/indexing.rst

 ``IndexWriter.update_document`` to do this in one step.

-For ``update_document`` to work, you must have marked at least one of the fields in the schema as "unique".
-Whoosh will then use the contents of the "unique" field(s) to search for documents to delete::
+For ``update_document`` to work, you must have marked at least one of the fields in the schema as "unique". semlix will then use the contents of the "unique" field(s) to search for documents to delete::

-    from whoosh.fields import Schema, ID, TEXT
+    from semlix.fields import Schema, ID, TEXT

     schema = Schema(path = ID(unique=True), content=TEXT)